UOA-CS732-SE750-Students-2024/project-group-fuzzy-foxes/README.md

 ### **Frontend**

-##### Step 1: Go to the front path， open a new terminal in the project and run the command below
+##### Step 1: Go to the front path, open a new terminal in the project and run the command below
 ```
 cd frontend
 ```